Global Combat Air Programme: Joint Venture and Corporate Structure

-GCAP international government organisation
+GCAP International Government Organisation (GIGO)

 In September 2023, the UK, Italy, and Japan signed a trilateral collaboration agreement to outline long-term working arrangements and capability requirements for GCAP.
 In December 2023, an international treaty was signed in Tokyo, formally launching the joint development of the future fighter aircraft.
 The treaty confirmed that both the programme's governmental headquarters and industrial hub would be based in the UK, with Japan providing the first CEO and Italy the first business leader.
 It also established the GCAP International Government Organisation (GIGO), which would oversee the aircraft's development once ratified by each country's political bodies.
 The Japanese Ministry of Defence stated that technical officials would be dispatched to support GIGO, and that secure facilities and daily coordination between governments and industries would underpin the development process.

-On 6 March 2024, Prime Minister Fumio Kishida announced that further defence export reforms were needed to reduce production costs, strengthen Japan's security posture, and enhance its reliability as an international defence partner.
-Later that month, the government approved revisions to its strict export rules, permitting the transfer of defence equipment, including the jointly developed fighter, to partner nations that have signed defence cooperation agreements and are not involved in active conflicts.
-Komeito, the junior coalition partner, expressed reservations in line with its pacifist principles.[50]
-In June 2024, Japan's National Diet ratified the treaty, formally establishing GIGO.

-Japan's 2024 Defence White Paper explained that these reforms were necessary to align with the UK and Italy, both of which viewed exports of the finished aircraft as essential for cost reduction and international influence.
-To support this, Japan revised its Three Principles on Transfer of Defence Equipment and Technology and their Implementation Guidelines, introducing three specific restrictions governing GCAP exports: